doomeer/kalandralang/doc/manual.md

 ##### Awakener's Orb

-The `awaken` instruction applies an Awakener's Orb on the [Set-Aside Item](#set-aside-item) to destroy it and add its influence to the [Current Item](#current-item).
+The `awaken` instruction applies an Awakener's Orb on the item which is on top of the [Set-Aside Item Stack](#set-aside-item-stack) to destroy it and add its influence to the [Current Item](#current-item).
 For instance, here is how to destroy a hunter-influenced Agate Amulet to add hunter influence to a warlord Marble Amulet: